Chained Oak: Legend

-Now firmly believing in the power of the curse, the Earl is said to have ordered his servants to chain every branch together to prevent other branches from falling.
+Now firmly believing in the power of the curse, the Earl is said to have ordered his servants to chain every remaining branch together to prevent them from falling.
 To this day, the Oak tree remains chained up.

+An independent horror film based on the legend was released in 2014.

 Variations

 There are slight variations in the story, however the core remains the same.